College Admission Case Studies for A/A+ Students

 Client Profile: Asian female at a competitive private school.
-Didn’t get into any Ivy League schools applying on her own as an economics major despite straight As and near perfect scores and decided to take a gap year to work on her art and reapply.
+Didn’t get into any Ivy League schools applying on her own as an economics major despite straight As and near-perfect scores and decided to take a gap year to work on her art and reapply.

-Changes made through consulting: Student was shut out by the Ivies and Ivy pluses.
+Changes made through consulting: The student was shut out by the Ivies and Ivy pluses.
 She took a gap year and engaged Solomon in the fall of her gap year.
 She is quite an accomplished artist and so she was positioned as an art history major with a focus on Mexicana women in art history.
 She conducted her own research and studies art during her travels to Mexico.
-She blogged and when she returned to the states, she started to work on her non profit where she empowered the elderly population through art completely funded by her own art.
+She blogged and when she returned to the states, she started to work on her nonprofit where she empowered the elderly population through art completely funded by her own art.
 She reapplied to a select few of the Ivies as an art history/cultural anthropology major.

 Outcome: Accepted at Columbia, Cornell, Williams, USC, and UC Berkeley